-Angelica uses both vivid and comforting images in her spoken word poetry to tackle the inner-workings of huge manatees.
+Angelica Poversky is a spoken word artist, performing artist and arts programmer residing in Vancouver BC.
 She is 5’3″ (moving into the 5’4″ realm) of vertically challenged creative passion who wants to use spoken words to create movements of thought.
-She’s always trying to think of new ways to use words and is perplexed by language.

-Interested in improvisation, music and writing, Angelica is Vancouver’s Top 24 under 24, Richmond’s 30 under 30 and a Richmond Arts Award Winner.
+Interested in clown, music and media art, Angelica is Vancouver’s Top 24 under 24, a TD Scholar, Richmond’s 30 under 30 and a Richmond Arts Award Winner.
 She’s been on the author panel at National Culture Days, a speaker at The Top 25 under 25 Canadian Environmentalists Awards and the feature performer at the CHIMO Violence Against Women Conference.
 Other notable performances include Word Vancouver, The Vancouver Sustainability Conference and The Vancouver Earth Day Parade.

-Growing up in the lagoons of Richmond, her natural habitat included in addition to her artsy fartsy behaviour- also partaking in arts programming.
+Growing up in the lagoons of Richmond, British Columbia, her natural habitat began to encompass arts programming.
 After founding and co-directing Richmond’s first youth-led outdoors arts festival, Arts in the Park, Angelica moved on to organize various opportunities for youth artist in the community such as curating two art-poetry exhibitions at The Richmond Public Library.
-More recently, she’s had a role in the organizing process at The Richmond World Festival as well as The Richmond Youth Media Festival.
+In suite, she’s had a role in the organizing process at The Richmond World Festival as well as The Richmond Youth Media Festival.

 Currently she works in the Office of the Dean of Arts, in marketing, communications and special events for the Arts and Culture District at UBC while also pursuing a Bachelor of Media Studies.